Chattox/tote-tech-test/README.md

 # Usage:

 Before running, as this app uses an API key to obtain data from newsAPI, some initial setup is required to maintain key security.
-In the `./src/config` folder, create a file called `config.js` and add the following line of code:
+In the `./src/` folder, create a folder called `config`, and inside that create a file called `config.js`.
+Then, add the following line of code:

 ```js
 export const API_KEY = 'YOUR_API_KEY';